horvatz/dragonhack-2024/README.md

-# Fashion clothing assistant :tshirt:
+# FashionBuddy :tshirt:

 _Dragonhack 2024 project by Rakete (Tim Vučina, Tjaž Eržen and Žan Horvat)_

-Virtual fashion assistant mobile app, designed to provide friendly and personalized style advice.
+Virtual fashion assistant mobile app, designed to provide friendly and personalized style advice with AI.

 - User can **upload an image** of their **outfit** and **ocassion**
 - Assistant will **rate it** (based on provided ocassion) offering feedback on style
 - Assistant will also provide **recommendations** to improve style
-  - Recommendations are provided with products from [ASOS webstore](https://website-name.com)
+  - Recommendations are provided with products from [ASOS webstore](https://www.asos.com/)

 ## Technologies used :books: